San-Linn-Phyo/San-Linn-Phyo/README.md

 - 👋 Hi, I’m @San-Linn-Phyo
-- 👀 I’m interested in technology
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning Nextjs and some other things
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on awesome projects
 - 📫 How to reach me